End of Life Care for Patients with Disorders of Consciousness

 18. Identify the focus of palliative care for the patient with a Disorder of Consciousness.

-19. List the care skills that are essential in palliative care of the patient with a Disorder of Consciousness.
+19. List the essential care skills in palliative care of the patient with a Disorder of Consciousness.

 20. Examine how pharmacological therapies could advance the recovery of patients with Disorders of Consciousness.